chicio/chicio.github.io/_posts/2018-02-09-clean-code-objects-data-structures-law-demeter.md

 >Procedural code makes it hard to add new data structures because all the functions must change.
 Object oriented code makes it hard to add new functions because all the classes must change.

-This set of rules must guide us when we have to choose between Object vs procedural implementation:
+This set of rules must guide us when we have to choose between objects vs procedural implementation:

-* Do you expect to add more and more functions to your code, and keep unmodified the data strcutures you use?
+* Do you expect to add more and more functions to your code, and keep unmodified the data structures you use?
 Ok, let's go with procedural code :relaxed:.
 * Do you expect to add new types without adding new functions to your code?
 Well, use objects :bowtie:.